 Allegheny College has a formal agreement with the Heinz College of Carnegie Mellon University to offer a 3-2 cooperative program.
 Students who enroll in this accelerated master's degree program will complete three years of study at Allegheny College and two years at Carnegie Mellon University.
 Upon completion of this program, the student will receive both a bachelor's and master's degree in less time than is usually required to earn both of these degrees.
-More information on Allegheny College's cooperative programs can be found at the Cooperative Program Site.

 The cooperative programs for computer science are related to information systems and security: